-Practical experience aboard RAINIER suggests that CUBE surfaces generated with these resolutions and depth ranges (see Table 2, above) are sufficient for "complete coverage" surveys that are required to detect 2 x 2 x 2 m objects from 0 to 20 m.
+Practical experience aboard Rainier suggests that CUBE surfaces generated with these resolutions and depth ranges (see Table 2, above) are sufficient for "complete coverage" surveys that are required to detect 2 x 2 x 2 m objects from 0 to 20 m.
 Higher resolution surfaces would burden the processing pipeline with resolutions so high that they are neither supported by the actual data nor practical in terms of computational time or file size.
 Still unresolved problems with the CARIS multiple resolution algorithm results in poor junctions at the resolution steps but an overlap of ~15% of the depth (i.e., +/-7%) appears to yield usable results for cleaning and planning purposes.

-It has been the experience aboard RAINIER that different fieldsheets that cover the same dataset may produce widely different CUBE surfaces.
-Thus a set of data which has been cleaned to remove all fliers for one fieldsheet may produce an entirely different set of fliers for a different fieldsheet that covers the same area.
+It has been observed aboard Rainier that different fieldsheets which cover the same dataset may produce widely different CUBE surfaces.
+As a result, a set of data which has been cleaned to remove all fliers for one fieldsheet may produce an entirely different set of fliers for a different fieldsheet that covers the same area.
 This problem only gets worse when multiple surfaces of differing resolutions are involved for each fieldsheet.
 In an effort to eliminate this problem, cube surface resolution values of 1, 2, 4, 8 and 16 meters were chosen.
 Since these resolution values are even multiples, all of the surfaces produced for a given fieldsheet will have the nodes of all surfaces co-located.

 Although this approach helps to curb the flier problem within a single fieldsheet, multiple overlapping fieldsheets may still cause problems since one fieldsheets co-located nodes will probably not match the exact same geographic position as another fieldsheets nodes.
-This problem is solved if the easting and northing of the northwest corner of all fieldsheets created is evenly divisible by 16.
+This problem may be resolved if the easting and northing of the northwest corner of all fieldsheets created is evenly divisible by sixteen.
 Caris HIPS uses the northwest corner to initiate the nodes of a field sheet.
-Unfortunately, HIPS won't let you set this directly but indirectly this can be accomplished by editing both the easting and northing to be multiples of 16 in both the southwest and northeast corners during field sheet creation.
-RAINIER strongly advises that any new fieldsheets created further down the processing pipeline follow this procedure to minimize the appearance of new fliers.
+Unfortunately, HIPS won't let you set the values of the northwest corner directly but indirectly this can be accomplished by editing both the easting and northing to be multiples of 16 in both the southwest and northeast corners during field sheet creation.
+Rainier strongly advises that any new fieldsheets created further down the processing pipeline follow this procedure to minimize the appearance of new fliers.